jerzydziewierz/mict/README.md

 Then, extended a bit.

-Then, a bit more, with optional reprstyler.
+Then, a bit more, with optional reprstyler on text and html.

+Then again with documentation and `mict.from_locals()` .
+It is now big enough to be publication worthy.

 See the source code for `self.__repr__()`.